 If I were to nail down a key ingredient to blogging success, it would have to be a consistent posting habit.
 Most bloggers fail because they want instant gratification.
 They think, mistakenly, that blogging is a quick and easy way to get rich.
 When they first start, they’ll post like crazy for a few weeks, maybe even a few months.
 When nothing comes from it, they quit and become a statistic.

 On again, off again blogging doesn’t work.
 The key is consistency.
 I averaged two posts per day for the first five years of the blog’s life, and there has never been a single day in the blog’s history when there wasn’t a new post to read.
 Even when I was in the hospital, the posting did not stop.
 It is this kind of consistency and commitment that will lead your blog to success in 2013.
 I highly recommend you choose a posting frequency and make a commitment to stick to it for the entire year.
 If you do that, amazing things will happen.

 Have a Marketing Plan In Place

-Way too many bloggers think making money from blogging is like the movie Field of Dreams, where Kevin Costner’s character was told, â€œIf you build it, they will come.â€ The truth of the matter is you can build it, but if nobody knows about it, then they’re not coming.
+Way too many bloggers think making money from blogging is like the movie Field of Dreams, where Kevin Costner’s character was told, â€œIf you build it, they will come.â€ You can build it, but if nobody knows about it, then they’re not coming!

 How do you plan to market your blog?
 If you don’t have the answer to that, then you need to sit down and work out a plan.
 The marketing plan should begin with the next item.